aparajitanandi1608/aparajitanandi1608/README.md

 - 👋 Hi, I’m @aparajitanandi1608
 - 👀 I’m interested in Machine Learning and Data Science especially  neural networks.
-- 🌱 I’m currently pursueing Bachelors majoring in Computer Science
+- 🌱 I’m currently working as a Software Developer in Palo Alto networks, I have previously worked with Morgan Stanley and Dell EMC
 - 💞️ I’m looking to collaborate on Deep learning projects
 - 📫 How to reach me aparajita.nandi@gmail.com.
 - Here is my linkedin profile - https://www.linkedin.com/in/aparajita-nandi-b51b01185/